Ninni Cassarà: Life

-Assassination
+Death

-On 6 August 1985, he was returning home via the Viale della Croce Rossa 81 in Palermo in an Alfetta and escorted by two agents.
-He exited the car and reached the front door of his home when a group of nine hitmen with AK-47 rifles, who were lurking in a construction building, opened fire.
-Agent Roberto Antiochia, who had come out of the car to open the door for Cassarà, was struck by shots and fell to the floor in front of the entrance door.
-Natale Mondo, the other escort agent, remained unharmed succeeding in taking cover under the car (but was later killed on 14 January 1988).
-Cassarà, hit by the killers almost simultaneously with Antiochia, died inside the entrance hall in the arms of his wife Laura, who saw the ambush with their daughter from the balcony of their home.
+On the afternoon of 6 August 1985 he was returning to his home in Viale della Croce Rossa 81 in Palermo in an Alfa Romeo Alfetta together with two escort officers.
+As he walked out the escort car and reached the front door of his home, a group of hitmen armed with AK-47 rifles and Submachine guns, headed by Giuseppe Greco, Antonino Madonia and Giuseppe Giacomo Gambino, opened fire from the windows of an apartment building next to his home killing Cassarà and another officer while the second survived the ambush by hiding under the car.
+Police officer Roberto Antiochia, (aged 23 years old), which had just come out of the car to open the door for Cassarà, was instantly struck by the gunshots and fell in front of the entrance door dying immediately.
+Natale Mondo, the second escort police officer (who was behind the wheel of the car), remained unharmed by succeeding in taking cover under the car (he was later killed in another ambush on 14 January 1988).
+Cassarà, was hit by the killers almost simultaneously with Antiochia and died inside the entrance hall in the arms of his wife Laura, who saw the ambush with their daughter from the balcony of their home.
 Antonino Cassarà is buried in the Sant'Orsola Cemetery in Palermo.
 After the assassination (or in the meanwhile) his notebook, which was assumed to contain important information, disappeared from his office.

-On 17 February 1995, the tribunal of Palermo sentenced life imprisonment to five members of the Cupola (Totò Riina, Bernardo Provenzano, Michele Greco, Bernardo Brusca and Francesco Madonia) in connection of the crime.
+On 17 February 1995 the tribunal of Palermo sentenced life imprisonment to five members of the Cupola (Totò Riina, Bernardo Provenzano, Michele Greco, Bernardo Brusca and Francesco Madonia) in connection of the crime.